-The city's population is comprised of 4,500 residents and the community is a mixture of oil industry, commercial fishing, tourism, United States Coast Guard and State of Alaska and City Agencies.
+The city's population is comprised of 4,500 residents and the community is a mixture of oil industry, commercial fishing, tourism and United States Coast Guard as well as State of Alaska and city agencies.

-City facilities include the Valdez City Library that is a resource to residents and students alike.
-Prince William Sound Community College is a part of the University of Alaska Statewide System.
+City facilities include the Valdez City Library, a resource to residents and students alike: Prince William Sound Community College, which is a part of the University of Alaska Statewide System.
 Valdez City Schools consistently score in the top 1 percent of Alaska Schools.
 Valdez Community Hospital which maintains a 24-hour a day facility, staffed with 11 full time nurses and four on call physicians, and the Medical Arts Facility, which is office to four permanent doctors who practice family medicine.

 The Valdez city motto "where the mountains meet the sea" reflects the rugged beauty of Valdez.
 The outstanding natural beauty combined with a small community setting, complete with modern facilities helps to make Valdez a place that people consider home.

 - Location: Prince William Sound, South East Alaska